 Prior to joining NextEra Energy, Mr. Silagy served as vice president, mergers, acquisitions & divestitures at Entergy Wholesale Operations, based in Houston, and as vice president and managing director, Southeast Asia, for The Wing Group, a subsidiary of Western Resources.
 He also held several positions of increasing responsibility on the staff of U.S. Senator J. Bennett Johnston of Louisiana, including chief of staff.

-Mr. Silagy holds a Bachelor of Arts degree in economics from the University of Texas at Austin and a Juris Doctor from the Georgetown University Law Center.
+Mr. Silagy is chair of the Florida Chamber of Commerce and serves as a member of the board of directors of Enterprise Florida, the Florida Council of 100, and the board of trustees of the Benjamin School.
+He holds a Bachelor of Arts degree in economics from the University of Texas at Austin and a Juris Doctor from the Georgetown University Law Center.

 Florida Power & Light Company is the largest rate-regulated electric utility in Florida and serves the third-largest number of customers of any electric utility in the United States.
-FPL serves approximately 4.6 million customer accounts and is a leading Florida employer with approximately 10,000 employees as of year-end 2012.
-During the five-year period ended December 31, 2012, the company delivered the best service reliability among Florida investor-owned utilities.
-As of year-end 2012, its typical residential customer bills are the lowest in Florida, and based on data available in July 2012, are about 26 percent below the national average.
+FPL serves approximately 4.7 million customer accounts and is a leading Florida employer with approximately 8,900 employees as of year-end 2013.
+FPL’s typical 1,000-kWh residential bill is the lowest among reporting electric utilities in Florida as of year-end 2013, and based on data available in July 2013, is about 28 percent below the national average.
 A clean energy leader, FPL has one of the lowest emissions profiles and one of the leading energy efficiency programs among utilities nationwide.
+FPL delivered better than 99.98 percent service reliability as of year-end 2013.
+FPL has earned the national ServiceOne Award for outstanding customer service for an unprecedented 10 consecutive years.
 FPL is a subsidiary of Juno Beach, Fla.-based NextEra Energy, Inc. (NYSE: NEE).
 For more information, visit www.FPL.com.